PATRIC3/p3_docs/docroot/system_documentation/capabilities_and_functionality.rst

 Tools and Visualizations
 ------------------------

 PATRIC tools and visualizations are interactive components within the website that enable the user to search, retrieve, filter, compare, analyze, graphically portray, and otherwise reformat the presentation of data.
+Some tools (e.g., Global Search) have all of the required code in the https://github.com/PATRIC3/p3_web/blob/master/.gitmodules repo, and thus do not have a separate repo

 Global Search
 ##############